Gabriela Chávez (footballer)

-Gabriela Patricia Chávez (born 9 April 1989) is an Argentine footballer who plays as a midfielder for Boca Juniors and the Argentina women's national team.
+Gabriela Patricia Chávez (born 9 April 1989) is an Argentine footballer who plays as a midfielder for Estudiantes (BA) and the Argentina women's national team.

 International career

 Chávez represented Argentina at two FIFA U-20 Women's World Cup editions (2006 and the 2008).
 At senior level, she played the 2006 South American Women's Football Championship, two Pan American Games editions (2007 and 2011), the 2007 FIFA Women's World Cup, the 2008 Summer Olympics and the 2018 Copa América Femenina.